Misc. functions¶

 Updates the

-of an object.New in version 1.4.
+__name__and__qualname__of an object.New in version 1.4.

 - introspection.wraps(wrapped_func, name=None, signature=None, remove_parameters=None)¶